 Don’t Say: “I'm no good with Excel, don't expect any spreadsheets from me”

 This is probably the most important question and one that will almost certainly be asked in every single interview you attend, so you need to have the answer ready for this one.

-It’s important to focus the answer around what you can offer the client – not what you want from them.
+It’s important to focus the answer around what you can offer the employer – not what you want from them.

 Essentially you need to explain how your skills and experience match the requirements on the job description and how that will ultimately benefit the organisation.

 Prepare by making notes on the job description around how you meet the requirements and how you can benefit the company by being there.

 Do Say: “I have 5 years experience in accounts and excellent client relationship management skills, I am also very confident with all of your software packages so I feel I could perform well in the role and also look to pursue further opportunities with customers in order to grow sales”

 This question can be quite tough to answer and often throws a lot of candidates off due to its open ended nature, but it actually gives a great opportunity to show how ambitious you are.